LOG IN TO CONTINUE READING

-New research by IDP Connect shows students are motivated to do all they can to study on-campus in the destination of their choice, and the COVID-19 vaccine is playing a significant role in student flows.
-The findings also showed improving perceptions of the United States regarding the welfare of international students.
+New research by IDP Connect shows students are willing to do all they can to study on-campus in the destination of their choice, and vaccination is playing a significant role in student flows.

 The key findings from our International Student Crossroads V research are available to download as an infographic report here:VIEW INFOGRAPHIC REPORT

-In further indications that students are willing to do all they can to arrive safely on campus, 88 percent are willing to quarantine on arrival, with almost one third (31 percent) willing to pay the full cost of quarantine and a further 43 percent a portion of the cost.
-In terms of where and how students quarantine on arrival, 29 percent preferred a government hotel and 40 percent preferred university-run accommodation, while the balance of respondents had no preference.
+In further indications that students are willing to do all they can to arrive safely on to campus, 88 per cent are willing to quarantine on arrival, with almost one third (31 per cent) willing to pay the full cost of quarantine and a further 44 per cent a portion of the cost.
+In terms of where and how students quarantine on arrival, 29 per cent preferred a government hotel and 40 per cent preferred university-run accommodation, whilst the balance of respondents had no preference.

 The latest instalment of IDP Connect’s International Student Crossroads research shows Australia has again slipped in attractiveness as a study destination.
 Australia is now ranked fourth in terms of how the welfare of international students is perceived, behind the United Kingdom, New Zealand and Canada and only marginally in front of the United States.